Thomas B. Jeffery Company: Business

-Charles T. Jeffery's (Thomas' son) experimental prototypes of 1901 (Models A & B) used at least two radical innovations – steering wheels and front-mounted engines.
+Charles T. Jeffery's (Thomas' son) experimental prototypes of 1901 (Models A and B) used at least two radical innovations – steering wheels and front-mounted engines.
 By the time Charles was ready for production in 1902, his father had talked him out of these wild dreams and convinced him to stick with tillers and engines under the seat.

-From 1902 until 1908, Jeffery moved steadily to bigger, more reliable models starting with the 1902 Model C. Jeffery cars were built on assembly lines (the second manufacturer to adopt them—Ransom E. Olds was first), and in 1903 Jeffery sold 1,350 Ramblers.
+From 1902 until 1908, Jeffery moved steadily to bigger, more reliable models starting with the 1902 Model C. Jeffery cars were built on assembly lines (the second manufacturer to adopt them, Olds Motor Works was first), and in 1903 Jeffery sold 1,350 Ramblers.
 By 1905, Jeffery more than doubled this number.
 One reason may have been because Charles went back to the steering wheel before 1904.
 In 1907, Jeffery was building a large variety of different body styles and sizes.
 Among them was a five-passenger, US$2,500 Rambler weighing 2600 lb and powered by a 250 hp engine.

-In April 1910, Thomas B. Jeffery, died in Pompeii, Italy, and in June of that year, the business was incorporated under the name of the Thomas B. Jeffery Company, with Charles T. Jeffery as the president and general manager, H. W. Jeffery, vice president and treasurer.
+In April 1910, Thomas B. Jeffery died in Pompeii, Italy, and in June of that year, the business was incorporated under the name of the Thomas B. Jeffery Company, with Charles T. Jeffery as the president and general manager and H. W. Jeffery as the vice president and treasurer.

-In 1915, Charles T. Jeffery, changed the automotive branding from Rambler to Jeffery to honor the founder, his father, Thomas B. Jeffery.
+In 1915, Charles T. Jeffery changed the automotive branding from Rambler to Jeffery to honor the company's founder, his father Thomas B. Jeffery.

-As of 1916, G. H. Eddy replaced H.W.
-Jeffery as the treasurer so H.W.
-Jeffery could focus on the position of vice president.
+As of 1916, G. H. Eddy replaced H. W. Jeffery as the treasurer so H. W. Jeffery could focus on the position of vice president.
 G. W. Greiner was the secretary, L. H. Bill the general manager, J. W. DeCou the factory manager, and Al Recke was the sales manager.

 Charles T. Jeffery survived the sinking of the RMS Lusitania (a British luxury liner torpedoed by the Germans in World War I) in 1915 and decided to spend the rest of his life in a more enjoyable manner.

 Charles W. Nash was caught in a power struggle for leadership at General Motors (GM) after successfully refocusing the automaker's management and production as well as increasing its sales and profits.
-Although "Billy" Durant offered Nash an annual salary of $1 million to continue working for GM, Nash saw an opportunity to exercise complete control over a company and purchased the Thomas B. Jeffery Company in August 1916.
-In 1918, Nash renamed the company to Nash Motors.
+Although William C. Durant offered Nash an annual salary of $1 million to continue working for GM, Nash saw an opportunity to exercise complete control over a company and purchased the Thomas B. Jeffery Company in August 1916.
+In 1917, Nash renamed the company Nash Motors.

 The Factory

-Jeffery, with the money from his sale of Gormully & Jeffery, bought the old Sterling Bicycle Company's factory in Kenosha, Wisconsin.
+Thomas B. Jeffery, with the money from his sale of Gormully & Jeffery, bought the old Sterling Bicycle Company's factory in Kenosha, Wisconsin.
 The original factory building was only 600 × 100 ft in size.

 By 1916, the company's buildings expanded to cover over 20 acre under roof and all of its facilities had grown to over 100 acre that included a test track.

 Automotive production would continue on the original sites under a number of succeeding companies.
 The last facility in Kenosha, known as Kenosha Engine, was finally closed by Chrysler in 2010.